 Check availability for Six Senses Zil Pasyon: Booking.com | Tablet Hotels | Mr And Mrs Smith or see what others think on TripAdvisor.

 Fusing contemporary architecture with local geography—rather than competing with it—fits well into the Six Senses “self-sustainability” principle and its concept of an “integrated village”.

 That said, at Zil Pasyon the designers evolved the brand guidebook: the place feels more grown-up than the other Six Senses resorts we’ve been to.
 Nowhere to be found here is the rough Zighy Bay aesthetic or the barefoot Laamu style.
-Gone is the rustic Yao Noi or Ninh Van Bay vibe.
+Gone is the rustic vibe of the Yao Noi or Ninh Van Bay resorts.

 Instead, the light-filled structures of the Six Senses Zil Pasyon are infused with a chic, seamless style, in which neat furnishing and meticulous attention to detail are balanced by plenty of Seychellois references.

 The design comes across as simultaneously simple and sophisticated.
 And it still feels fundamentally “Six Senses“, even in the polished, high-tech guest villas.
 These sprawling tropical dwellings harmoniously blend outdoor and indoor living.
 Their four-poster beds are fantastically comfortable, and the infinity pools heavenly, with a day bed nearby and an outside dining area.